-- Those undertaking the Diploma of Automotive Technology must have completed an automotive Certificate IV qualification in one of the following disciplines or be able to demonstrate equivalent competency. - o AUR40216 Certificate IV in Automotive Mechanical Diagnosis - AUR40816 Certificate IV in Automotive Mechanical Overhauling - Minimum age of 18 years and above. - Have physical attributes suitable for working in the automotive industry that encompasses manual handling of equipment including lifting and carrying heavy objects within scope of safe working practices (i.e. removing and fitting engine electrical components and parts). - English Language Requirements (meet one of the requirements outlined below).
+Those undertaking Certificate IV in Automotive Electrical Technology must have completed AUR30320 Certificate III in Automotive Electrical Technology or be able to demonstrate equivalent competency.

+- Minimum age of 18 years and above. - Satisfactory completion of the equivalent of Australian Year 11 or higher. - Have physical attributes suitable for working in the automotive industry that encompasses manual handling of equipment including lifting and carrying heavy objects within scope of safe working practices (i.e. removing, and fitting engine electrical components and parts). - English Language Requirements (meet one of the requirements outlined below).